-Whilst the populist movement maybe in opposition to spending cuts, it is largely in favor of targeted taxation as means to help reduce public debt burdens.
-Inequality is at the highest level since the 1920’s.
-Bank of America’s Hartnett shows that the ratio of private sector financial assets as a percentage of GDP has skyrocketed to 6.2X during the COVID crisis.
-The speed and scale of the move is impressive.
+Whilst the populist movement may be in opposition to spending cuts, it is largely in favor of targeted taxation as means to help reduce public debt burdens.
+Inequality is at the highest level since the 1920s.
+Bank of America’s Hartnett shows that the ratio of private-sector financial assets as a percentage of GDP has skyrocketed to 6.2X during the COVID crisis.
+The speed and scale of the move are impressive.

 US billionaires have added $637 billion to their wealth during the crisis, according to Business Insider.
 Whilst this is partly attributable to the concentration and acceleration effects of technology, it is equally plausible that the $3 trillion of balance sheet expansion by the Fed in 2020 has worked its way into the equity market, which ends up widening the wealth gap as the wealthiest 10% of US households own 84% of all the equity market.

 The size and scale of the economic bust we just experienced would normally be commensurate with a 50% decline in the equity market and a slow-burning recovery in prices.
 Not this time though.

 This inequality is therefore a prime target for unusual or one-off tax measures, which are being openly discussed in many parts of the world.
 But what are the different tax opportunities being considered?

 Before we review the opportunities for tax hikes, we first must recognize that many countries have initiated tax cuts or tax deferrals in order to support their economies.
 The OECD set out a three-phase framework for navigating the crisis: support, stimulus and revenue.